 - Don’t rush in.
 Take your time to get started with Bitcoin.
 Maybe you can set up a standing order to buy a small amount of Bitcoin monthly.
-And as you get use to Bitcoin, the exchanges, the wallets then you can increase your investments.
-Using this method investing in Bitcoin will be easier, and you won’t invest more than you are willing to risk.
+And as you get used to Bitcoin, the exchanges, the wallets then you can increase your investments.
+Using this method purchasing in Bitcoin will be easier, and you won’t invest more than you are willing to risk.

-- Use our Crypto vocabulary to get use to the words most commonly used by the Bitcoin and cryptocurrency community.
+- Use our Crypto vocabulary to get used to the words most commonly used by the Bitcoin and cryptocurrency community.

 - Follow the live prices of Bitcoin right here.
-It will update the price of Bitcoin and many other cryptocurrencies in real time!
-Making investing in Bitcoin and tracking your price goals even easier.
+It will update the price of Bitcoin and many other cryptocurrencies in real-time!
+Making investing in BTC and tracking your price goals even easier.

 - Read more of our guides to learn more about Bitcoin, other cryptocurrencies and blockchain technology.

 We hope that you liked this Bitcoin investment guide.
 And that it has helped you understand more about what Bitcoin is.
 And how to invest in Bitcoin with some added smart tips from us and the crypto community.

 We will continue to update this guide to make it relevant as Bitcoin, technology and investing strategies improve and change.
 But also we listen to user feedback.
 So if you have any questions or thoughts please let us know!